IVChugunov/IMFIT-MW/readme.md

 The multiwavelength residual is evaluated independently for each band.
 IMFIT-MW can therefore evaluate different bands in parallel.

-The recommended PyImfit version ([[#Requirements]]) contains modifications making this possible.
+The recommended PyImfit version ([see Requirements](#requirements)) contains modifications making this possible.
 Also, modified PyImfit is not bound to an old FFTW version which slowed down convolution considerably, unlike standard PyImfit.

 The exact performance depends on the number and complexity of model components, image size, number of bands, PSF convolution and the optimization method.
 In general, single-thread performance is comparable with GALFITM.
 Parallelization impact depends on number of bands: for instance, with 5 bands parallelization the overall time may be decreased by a factor of 3.